Elihu Root: Overview

+Notable Policy Positions

 In a 1910 letter published by The New York Times, Root supported the proposed income tax amendment, which was ratified as the Sixteenth Amendment to the United States Constitution:

 It is said that a very large part of any income tax under the amendment would be paid by citizens of New York...

 The reason why the citizens of New York will pay so large a part of the tax in New York City is the chief financial and commercial center of a great country with vast resources and industrial activity.
 For many years Americans engaged in developing the wealth of all parts of the country have been going to New York to secure capital and market their securities and to buy their supplies.
 Thousands of men who have amassed fortunes in all sorts of enterprises in other states have gone to New York to live because they like the life of the city or because their distant enterprises require representation at the financial center.
 The incomes of New York are in a great measure derived from the country at large.
 A continual stream of wealth sets toward the great city from the mines and manufactories and railroads outside of New York.